-The London borough of Ealing Pension Fund ("the Fund") is part of the Local Government Pension Scheme.
+The Fund is part of the Local Government Pension Scheme.
 The LGPS is governed by statute with the LGPS falling under the remit of the Department for Levelling Up, Housing and Communities (DLUHC) and the Pensions Regulator.

-The Fund is administered by the London borough of Ealing Council (the administering authority).
+The Fund is administered by the London Borough of Ealing Council (the administering authority).
 The Pension Fund Panel has delegated responsibility for the management of the Fund and oversees the general framework within which the Fund is managed and sets investment policy on behalf of the Council and other employers in the Fund.
 The Panel Members operate in a quasi-trustee capacity and are selected to represent the political makeup of the Council.
 The Strategic Director Corporate Resources has delegated authority for the day-to-day operation of the Fund.

-PENSION FUND PANEL TERMS OF REFERENCE
+PENSION FUND PANEL